From core to envelope: revealing the deep dynamics of stars with two convective zones: Mode detectability

-In order to remove the contamination from the convective noise in the high-frequency range of the power spectral density (PSD), a high-pass finite-impulse-response (FIR) filter with a {12-hour ($\sim$23~$\mu$Hz) cutoff is therefore} applied on the time series before computing the FFT \citep{Breton2022,Breton2024Plato}.
+In order to remove the contamination from the convective noise in the high-frequency range of the PSD, a high-pass finite-impulse-response (FIR) filter with a {12-hour ($\sim$23~$\mu$Hz) cut-off is therefore} applied on the time series \citep{Breton2022,Breton2024Plato} before computing the Fast Fourier Transform (FFT).
 In Fig.~\ref{fig:timeseries_comparison_pre_filter}, we show the time series we obtain before applying the FIR filter.
-As visible, {due to the contribution of the convective motions}, the amplitude of the $\varv_{\rm obs}$ signal significantly varies as a function of the depth, with a maximum amplitude of about $\num{1e3}$~cm~s$^{-1}$ at $r/R_\star = 0.97$ and only 10~cm~s$^{-1}$ at $r/R_\star = 0.80$, in the radiative interior.
-It also appears clearly that the long-period variation of the time series at $r/R_\star = 0.97$ are strongly correlated with the average variation in the convective envelope, reflecting the impact of the large scale structures that are visible in Fig.~\ref{fig:volume_display}.
-In Fig.~\ref{fig:timeseries_comparison_post_filter_zoom_in}, we show a six-day chunk of the same time series after applying the 12-hour cutoff FIR filter.
+As shown, {due to the contribution of the convective motions}, the amplitude of the $\varv_{\rm obs}$ signal significantly varies as a function of the depth, with a maximum amplitude of about $\num{1e3}$~cm~s$^{-1}$ at $r/R_\star = 0.97$ and only 10~cm~s$^{-1}$ at $r/R_\star = 0.80$, in the radiative interior.
+It also clearly appears that the long-period variations of the time series at $r/R_\star = 0.97$ are strongly correlated with the average variation in the convective envelope, which reflects the impact of the large-scale structures that are visible in Fig.~\ref{fig:volume_display}.
+In Fig.~\ref{fig:timeseries_comparison_post_filter_zoom_in}, we show a six-day chunk of the same time series after applying the 12-hour cut-off FIR filter.
 With the long-period trend removed, the typical amplitude of the signal is now much smaller.
-As it can be seen by comparing the three rows of the figure, some contribution from the convection in the period range shorter that 12 hours remains, enhancing the total amplitude of the signal observed in the convective envelope with respect to the radiative interior.
+As can be seen by comparing the three rows of the figure, some contribution from the convection in the period range shorter that 12 hours remains, and enhances the total amplitude of the signal observed in the convective envelope with respect to the radiative interior.